swanson/swanson.github.com/_posts/2011-07-09-digging-around-the-github-v3-api.md

 <script src="https://gist.github.com/1074083.js?file=blobsraw.json">
 </script>

 Bingo!
-Access to the file data and it's human readable.
-I suspect that using that MIME type causes the API to call `git cat-file` or something similar on the server.
+Access to the file data and it's human readable. <strike>I suspect that using that MIME type causes the API to call <code>git cat-file</code> or something similar on the server.</strike>

 Now, I need to be able to get the data for any file in the repo and I would prefer to not have to use the command line to get the SHA every time.
 So it looks